Pumpkin is a favorite autumn ingredient. But is it healthy?

 While there aren’t many studies on pumpkin specifically, it is high in several nutrients that have established health benefits.

-Recent research has shown that vitamin A is particularly important for keeping pathogens from entering the digestive tract (5).
+Recent research has shown that vitamin A is particularly important for strengthening the intestinal lining, making it more resistant to infections (5).

 There are a couple of ways in which pumpkin is good for your eyes.

-First, it’s rich in vitamin A, which helps keep your vision sharp by helping the retina absorb light.
+First, it’s rich in beta-carotene, which helps keep your vision sharp by helping the retina absorb light.

 Second, the combination of other vitamins and minerals in pumpkin may protect against age-related macular degeneration.